phlip0ph/EtherealDawnWiki/Sessions/Angband.md

 ### Combat & Death
 As you can guess this episode is going to be featuring you dying, probably a lot.
 We can discuss exactly how this is going to work but my current ideas are:
-- Everytime you die, keep the same character, lose some number of your items and skills, and reroll stats
+- Every time you die, keep the same character, lose some number of your items and skills, and reroll stats
-- Everytime you die, roll a completely new character
+- Every time you die, roll a completely new character
-- Everytime you die, keep the same character, lose items and skills, reduce stats instead of reroll (this would work if all player chars were BBEGs)
+- Every time you die, keep the same character, lose items and skills, reduce stats instead of reroll (this would work if all player chars were BBEGs)

 There will also be a heavier focus on combat and dungeon crawling instead of roleplay compared to previous ED episodes so that we can better flesh out the system, but roleplay will still be relevant and there will still be progress towards uncovering the secrets of Troika and it's past, same as always.